anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 * Platform: 32/64 bit Windows Operating System.
 * External Tools: Matlab R2021a.
 * Other Requirements: S-taliro tool-box https://sites.google.com/a/asu.edu/s-taliro/s-taliro , Matlab Reinforcement Learning Toolbox.
 * For uploading the designed power grid model for an attack to the Graphical User Interface (GUI) tool the user is required to insert an RL agent block in his/her Simulink model.
-The attack vectors are available through the inport(first index is attack vector for LAA followed by FDIA attack vectors), the user can choose attack points for FDIA and LAA.
-(The RL agent induces LAA by manipulating the circuit breaker switching signal and S-Taliro induces FDIA by tampering with the reference set point of the generator unit).
-The user also needs to collect the output parameter he/she is interested to view the waveforms into a vector and connect it to the suitable port.
+* Choose the attack points in the model.
+To obtain individual attack vectord, connect a inport to demux, first index is LAA attack vector followed by FDIA attack vectors.
 ## Installation guide:

 * Setup S-taliro toolbox by pasting "setup_staliro.m" command in the Matlab command window.